ferrocyante/vyang/README.md

 - Do not use it on existing profiles with custom styles or extensions that modify the browser's appearance.

 ### 2. Move Window Controls to the Left
-- Go to `about:config` in your browser.
+- type `about:config` in your url bar and go to advanced preferences.
 - Toggle `zen.view.experimental-force-window-controls-left` to `true`.

 ### 3. Set Density to Touch